 Use it for: discounts/cashback/vouchers,

-cash handouts from the govt, widest range of features (as of Feb 2021: ride-hailing, food delivery, pay parking, pay bills, buy mobile top-up, send deliveries, buy insurance, hire service providers, book hotels and travel packages, make donations and more)
+cash handouts from the govt, the widest range of features (as of September 2021: ride-hailing, food delivery, pay parking, pay bills, buy mobile top-up, send deliveries, buy insurance, hire service providers, book hotels and travel packages, make donations and more)

 #2 – E-wallets that comes with debit cards

-Next are the ones that features Visa or Mastercard debit cards.
-Leaders in this category:
+Next are the ones that feature Visa or Mastercard debit cards.
+Some e-wallets which belong in this category:

 - MAE by Maybank